Skip to main content

 Importing from Brazil

 Brazil is a top producer of agricultural commodities: soy, sugar, coffee, citrus, and meat.
-In addition, Brazil exports aircraft parts (Embraer), machinery, and petrochemical products.
-Air freight from Brazil mainly involves high-value or time-sensitive goods: fresh fruit juices, pharmaceutical raw materials, aircraft parts, and precious stones.
+Additionally, Brazil exports aircraft parts (Embraer), machinery, and petrochemical products.
+Airfreight from Brazil mainly involves high-value or time-sensitive goods: fresh fruit juices, pharmaceutical raw materials, aircraft parts, and gemstones.

-Import duties & documentation
+Import Duties & Documentation

-Standard EU import duties apply when importing from Brazil into the EU.
-The EU-Mercosur trade agreement (under negotiation) is expected to reduce tariffs on many Brazilian products.
+Imports from Brazil into the EU are subject to standard EU import tariffs.
+The EU-Mercosur trade agreement (under negotiation) is expected to lower tariffs on many Brazilian products.
 Certificates of origin are mandatory when claiming preferential tariffs.

-Points of attention for machines & parts
+Key considerations for machines & parts

 Weight and dimensions

-Machines and heavy parts often exceed standard air freight dimensions or weights.
-Shipments over 500 kg per piece or with oversized dimensions require special freighter flights or positions on a cargo aircraft.
-Aircargo.nl has access to freighters from KLM Cargo, Lufthansa Cargo and other carriers for oversized cargo.
+Machines and heavy parts often exceed standard air freight size or weight limits.
+Shipments over 500 kg per piece or with oversized dimensions require special freighter flights or dedicated space on cargo aircraft.
+Aircargo.nl has access to freighters from KLM Cargo, Lufthansa Cargo, and other carriers for oversized cargo.

 Detailed packing list

-Machines generally have a complex composition: multiple parts, materials and values.
+Machines typically have complex assemblies: multiple parts, materials, and values.
 A detailed and accurate packing list is essential for customs clearance, especially for destinations with high import duties on capital goods (India, Brazil).

 AOG situations

-When a mechanical production process stops due to a defective part, every minute is precious.
-Aircargo.nl has a 24/7 AOG desk for time-critical machine parts — from booking to delivery on the production floor.
+When a machine production process stops due to a broken part, every minute counts.
+Aircargo.nl operates a 24/7 AOG desk for time-critical machine parts — from booking to delivery on the production floor.

-Import {[|]} Machines & parts from Brazil?
+Import {[|]} Machines & Parts from Brazil?

 1